xingvoong/email-classification-with-SVM/README.md

-# Email Classifer with SVM
+# Email Classification with SVM
 this project covers data partitioning, ham and spam email classification with support vector machines (SVM), hyperparameter tuning and k fold cross validation.
 ## Checklist
 - [ ] change repo name to **Email Classifer with SVM**
-- [ ] Insert picture for data example for mnist-dataset
+- [ ] Insert picture for data example for mnist-dataset and cifar10
+- [ ] Insert graph for error rate

 ## Authors
 - [@xingvoong](https://github.com/xingvoong)